(1) The Secretary of State may make provision by regulations for securing the disclosure of—

 (2) The regulations may provide—

-(a) for disclosure of the nature of any services provided to be made by reference to any class or
+(a) for disclosure of the nature of any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.